hneth/ds4psy/README.md

 Welcome to the R package **ds4psy** — a software companion to the book and course</br> [Data Science for Psychologists](https://bookdown.org/hneth/ds4psy/).

-This R package provides datasets and functions used in the book and course.
+This R package provides datasets and functions used in the [ds4psy book](https://bookdown.org/hneth/ds4psy/) and course.
 The book and course introduce the principles and methods of data science for students of psychology and other biological or social sciences.

-The source code of the corresponding [ds4psy book](https://bookdown.org/hneth/ds4psy/) is hosted at <https://github.com/hneth/ds4psy_book>.

 Installation
 ------------